Introduction to Multi-Armed Bandits: Forward look: bandits with initial information

 \section{Forward look: bandits with initial information}

-Some information about the problem instance may be known to the algorithm beforehand, and may be used by the algorithm to improve performance.
-Such ``initial information" sheds light on the mean reward vector $\mu$.
-There are two common approaches to specify the initial information: (i) constrain the $\mu$ to be ``well-behaved" and (ii) posit a Bayesian prior.
-Some of the models allow for non-trivial regret bounds that are independent of the number of arms, and in fact allow infinitely many arms.
+Some information about the mean reward vector $\mu$ may be known to the algorithm beforehand, and may be used to improve performance.
+This ``initial information" is typically specified via a constraint on $\mu$ or a Bayesian prior thereon.
+In particular, such models may allow for non-trivial regret bounds that are independent of the number of arms, and hold even for infinitely many arms.

-\xhdr{Constrained $\mu$.} A canonical model is as follows.
-Arms correspond to points in $\R^d$.
-We think of $\mu$ as a function which maps arms to their respective mean rewards, and posit that $\mu$ belongs to some family $\mF$ of ``well-behaved" functions.
-Typical assumptions are: \begin{itemize} \item \emph{linear functions}: $\mu(a) = w\cdot a$ for some fixed but unknown vector $w\in \R^d$. \item \emph{concave functions}: the set of arms is a convex subset in $\R^d$, $\mu''(\cdot)$ exists and is negative.
+\xhdr{Constrained mean rewards.} The canonical modeling approach embeds arms into $\R^d$, for some fixed $d\in\N$.
+Thus, arms correspond to points in $\R^d$, and $\mu$ is a function on (a subset of) $\R^d$ which maps arms to their respective mean rewards.
+The constraint is that $\mu$ belongs to some family $\mF$ of ``well-behaved" functions.
+Typical assumptions are: \begin{OneLiners} \item \emph{linear functions}: $\mu(a) = w\cdot a$ for some fixed but unknown vector $w\in \R^d$. \item \emph{concave functions}: the set of arms is a convex subset in $\R^d$, $\mu''(\cdot)$ exists and is negative.

-\item \emph{Lipschitz functions}: $|\mu(a)-\mu(a')| \leq L\cdot \|a-a'\|_2$ for all arms $a,a'$ and some fixed constant $L$. \end{itemize} Such assumptions introduce dependence between arms, so that one can infer something about the mean reward of one arm by observing the rewards of some other arms.
-In particular, Lipschitzness allows only ``short-range" inferences: one can learn something about arm $a$ only by observing other arms that are not too far from $a$.
-Whereas linearity and concavity allow ``long-range" inferences: one can learn about arm $a$ by observing arms that lie very far from $a$.
+\item \emph{Lipschitz functions}: $|\mu(a)-\mu(a')| \leq L\cdot \|a-a'\|_2$ for all arms $a,a'$ and some fixed constant $L$. \end{OneLiners} Such assumptions introduce dependence between arms, so that one can infer something about the mean reward of one arm by observing the rewards of some other arms.
+In particular, Lipschitzness allows only ``local" inferences: one can learn something about arm $a$ only by observing other arms that are not too far from $a$.
+In contrast, linearity and concavity allow ``long-range" inferences: one can learn about arm $a$ by observing arms that lie very far from $a$.

 One usually proves regret bounds that hold for each $\mu\in\mF$.
-Such regret bounds usually depend (only) on the dimension $d$, and allow for infinitely many arms.
-The drawback is that they are only as good as the \emph{worst case} over $\mF$, which may be overly pessimistic (if the ``bad" problem instances occur extremely rare), or overly optimistic (if one makes a strong assumption that does not quite hold in practice).
+A typical regret bound allows for infinitely many arms, and only depends on the time horizon $T$ and the dimension $d$.
+The drawback is that such results are only as good as the \emph{worst case} over $\mF$.
+This may be overly pessimistic if the ``bad" problem instances occur very rarely, or overly optimistic if $\mu\in\mF$ is itself a very strong assumption.